P. K. van der Byl: UDI

 Within the government, Van der Byl was one of the loudest voices urging Ian Smith to proceed to a Unilateral Declaration of Independence.
 He angrily denounced the threat of sanctions from Britain, saying on 4 May 1965 that economic destruction of Rhodesia would mean total economic destruction of Zambia, formerly Northern Rhodesia.
 This statement was interpreted as a military threat by David Butler, the Leader of the Opposition.
 Van der Byl was given the task of selling the UDI to Rhodesian whites and to world opinion.
 In September 1965, it was announced that he would tour the United Kingdom to promote Rhodesian independence.
 According to David Steel, he claimed then that France and the United States would lead the international recognition of the UDI government.
 He was appointed Deputy Minister of Information on 22 October and so was present at, but did not sign, the Unilateral Declaration of Independence on 11 November 1965.

-The signing of the Unilateral Declaration of Independence.
-Van der Byl appears, obscured, in a light-coloured suit at the top right of the picture.

 Van der Byl was greeted by a speech strongly critical of the Rhodesian government from the Archbishop of Canterbury, Michael Ramsey, who supported the use of armed force to bring the Rhodesians in line with United Kingdom policy on decolonisation.
 He responded by comparing the speech to "the tragic connivance at the destruction of Czechoslovakia in exchange for the useless appeasement at Munich in 1938".
 Van der Byl's response used the phrase "kith and kin" to refer to the ethnic links between the white Rhodesians and the people of the United Kingdom.
 He saw no contradiction between signing a letter declaring "constant loyalty" to the Queen and declaring independence a few days later; the Rhodesian Government was careful at the time of UDI to state its continued loyalty to the Crown, though it later declared Rhodesia a republic.

 Despite his enthusiasm for propaganda, Van der Byl was outraged when the BBC subsequently set up a radio station at Francistown in Botswana which broadcast for 27 months, criticising UDI and urging Rhodesians to revoke it.
 He was later to claim the station was inciting violence, although this was denied by some who had been regular listeners.
 On 26 January 1966, two months after the UDI, Van der Byl was willing to be quoted as saying that Rhodesian Army troops would follow a "scorched earth" policy should the United Kingdom send in troops, comparing their position to that of the Red Army when Nazi forces invaded the Soviet Union in 1941.
-He was highly critical of Harold Wilson, describing him as a "highly dangerous, uninformed and conceited little man."
+He was highly critical of Harold Wilson, describing him as a "highly dangerous, uninformed and conceited little man".